DrevAnt/hugo-starter-netlify-cms/content/about/index.md

 Come Visit Us:
 We invite you to visit our daycare and witness the vibrant and loving atmosphere we've created.
 Feel free to explore our facilities, meet our passionate team, and learn more about how Altadore Daycare can be a positive influence on your child's early years.

-Thank you for considering Altadore Daycare as your child's second home.
-We look forward to the opportunity to be a part of your family's journey!